GFWC CORAL SPRINGS WOMAN’S CLUB HISTORY

 The club has compiled a rich history as it has touched the lives of the city’s residents in many tangible ways: the founding of the library, the Orchid Park, the Cultural Society, and the Craft Guild; seed money to start local programs, such as Y-Me Breast Cancer Awareness, Safety Town, Patch the Pony, McGruff, B-Wise Immunize, and the WINGS Project; purchases for the first E.M.S. unit; support for the Coral Springs Volunteer Fire Department, the Coral Springs Library, and local schools.
 Some projects continue today: an annual scholarship award to a non-traditional student with funded by a number of activities, including an annual auction and a taster’s luncheon; “Dollars for Delegates” raised by the Seasiders singing group; a community service in the county’s Adopt-a-Street Program, performed by the Curbsiders; and support for the Sawgrass Nature Center, the Northwest Regional Library, and schools.
 Beyond the local level, the club supports projects to benefit many global organizations; these are subject to change, based on variable criteria, such as need and urgency.
 The GFWC Coral Springs Woman’s Club, twice named outstanding Club in Category 2 and this year in Category 3, strives to retain and strengthen the qualifications that made these state awards possible.

-In addition to our members attendance at district meetings and state conventions, several women have taken an active role at the state level: Past CSWC President Alice Jackson was recognized as GFWC Florida Clubwoman of the Year; Past CSWC Presidents Sandy Novak and Kathy Laux are Past District Directors who have gone on to become State chairmen; former members Past CSWC Presidents Lois Porterfield and June Buckley also served as District Directors.
+In addition to our members attendance at district meetings and state conventions, several women have taken an active role at the state level: Past CSWC President Alice Jackson was recognized as GFWC Florida Clubwoman of the Year; Past CSWC Presidents Sandy Novak, Kathy Laux and Carol Johnson are Past District Directors who have gone on to become State chairmen; former members Past CSWC Presidents Lois Porterfield and June Buckley also served as District Directors.
 The club counts among its members two GFWC Florida Past Presidents Charlyne Carruth (2004-06) and Bert Alberti (1994-96), who is also a CSWC Past President; both women have served in various positions at the state, regional, and/or national levels since their state presidencies.
-Our two long-term woman's club members are Bert Alberti, 51 years, and Alice Jackson, 41 years.
+Our two long-term woman's club members are Bert Alberti, 60 years, and Alice Jackson, 51 years.
 The knowledge and experience of all these women enrich our club.

 Coral Springs residency is not a membership requirement.
 Currently Florida cities represented within the club are Coral Springs, Coconut Creek, Deerfield Beach, Margate, Lauderdale Lakes, Parkland, Pembroke Pines, and Pompano Beach; membership also includes associate members in Boynton Beach, FL, Hanover, NH, and Waterbury, CT.